zdnemz/fun-with-python/src/password-checker/README.md

 The script will output whether your password is "Strong," "Medium," or "Weak" based on the defined criteria.

-## Contributing
+## Contributions

-Feel free to contribute to the project by opening issues or submitting pull requests.
+Feel free to contribute to the "Math Game" or add your own Python projects to the FunWithPython repository.
+Follow the [contribution guidelines](/CONTRIBUTING.md) for more information.

 ## License